minorua/Qgis2threejs/docs/source/Exporter.rst

    either ``Map canvas image`` or ``Layer image`` is selected.
 You can select a ratio to map canvas size from 100, 200 and 400 (%).
 Image size in pixels follows the percent.

-* Transparency
+* Opaciy

-   Sets transparency of the DEM.
-0 is opaque, and 100 is transparent.
+   Sets opacity of the DEM.
+100 is opaque, and 0 is transparent.

 * Transparent background (With map canvas image or layer image)